 Tips for Making These Cheesecake Bars

-- Do not to overmix the cheesecake filling.
+- Do not overmix the cheesecake filling.
 Overmixing contributes more air and can cause the cheesecake to rise like a soufflé and crack as it deflates.
-For extra insurance, gently tap the pan of pre-baked bars on the counter a few times to release any larger air bubbles.
+For extra insurance, gently tap the pan on the counter a few times before baking to release any larger air bubbles.

 - Cool slowly to prevent cracks: Like with all cheesecakes, cooling these bars slowly is the key to preventing cracks!
 With a full-size cheesecake I’d go for at least an hour in the turned-off oven, but 30 minutes will do the trick here with these bars.

-- Chill these bars thoroughly for the most smooth, creamy texture.
+- Chill these bars thoroughly for a smooth, creamy texture.
 I suggest 3 hours for a bar that can be handheld and eaten without a plate and fork.

-- To get super clean and sharp slices, use a large knife warmed in hot water to slice these.
+- To get super clean and sharp slices, use a large knife warmed in hot water.
 I also make sure to cut straight down with the knife and not drag it through the bars in order to get those clean slices.
 I also use a ruler because I’m all about precise slices—but that’s up to you!

 - Food processor